Top 5 Cyber Security Skills Needed in 2018

 Key Growth Factors

 The $140+ billion dollar gaming industry has more than tripled in size over the last decade.
-Beyond the booming market for PC and console games, the increased popularity, processing power, and graphics capabilities of mobile devices has unlocked a new world of job opportunities for video game designers, artists and programmers.
-Game designers with mobile development expertise will be especially sought after as smart phones and tablets continue to change how video games are played.
+Beyond the booming market for PC and console games, the increased popularity, processing power, and graphics capabilities of mobile devices have unlocked a new world of job opportunities for video game designers, artists, and programmers.
+Game designers with mobile development expertise will be especially sought after as smartphones and tablets continue to change how video games are played.
 Game designer employment will also benefit from emerging technologies and rising demand for augmented reality (AR) and virtual reality (VR) applications.

 5. Computer Systems Analyst